10 Site Characterization

 Sources created through movement of contaminated media into an area that was previously uncontaminated (for example, contaminated water from irrigation wells or reuse and application of biosolids, or atmospheric deposition) or an area where physical or chemical processes have concentrated PFAS, resulting in an additional source (for example, multi-media interfaces; see Sections 5 and 6).

-Pathways: PFAS may be present or migrate via pathways that are not often encountered with other compounds.
+Pathways: PFAS may be present or migrate via pathways that are not typically observed with other compounds.
 For example, PFAS may be present in groundwater at a site via air deposition and no direct on-site release.

 Complex transitions between media: The behavior of PFAS in the environment may deviate greatly from typical contaminants.
 Transitions between media may be complex because of specific characteristics of these compounds.
 For example, PFAS may disperse more upon reaching the water table than is typical for most other compounds, or a groundwater plume discharging into a surface water body may infiltrate into groundwater elsewhere, with contamination in the surface water acting as a secondary source.
 See Sections 5 and 6 for additional detail.